14 Introduction to Infectious Diseases

 14.3 Components of Infectious Disease Models

-A key metric that indicates the average number of secondary cases generated by one infectious individual in a fully susceptible population is the basic reproduction ratio (R_0).
+1. Reproduction Ratio (R_0): A key metric that indicates the average number of secondary cases generated by one infectious individual in a fully susceptible population is the basic reproduction ratio (R_0).
+This value is calculated using the formula in Equation 14.5. \beta is the transmission rate and \gamma is the recovery rate.
+As the ratio of the transmission rate to the recovery rate, R_0 provides a measure of the disease’s ability to spread.

-R_0 = \frac{\beta}{\gamma} \tag{14.1}
+R_0 = \frac{\beta}{\gamma} \tag{14.5}

-\text{If } R_0 \left\{\begin{matrix} \begin{aligned} >1 = & \text{ Epidemic}\\ <1 = & \text{ End of Infection Transmission} \end{aligned} \end{matrix}\right. \tag{14.2}
+\text{If } R_0 \left\{\begin{matrix} \begin{aligned} >1 = & \text{ Epidemic}\\ <1 = & \text{ End of Infection Transmission} \end{aligned} \end{matrix}\right. \tag{14.6}

 To accounts for changes in the population’s immunity, the effective reproduction number (R_{eff}) is calculated on a susceptible population which is not completely susceptible, and value of R_{eff} results less than R0 due to the presence of immune individuals in the population.